jaynguyen-vn/gen-snippets/CONTRIBUTING.md

-# Contributing to Gen Snippets
+# Contributing to GenSnippets

-Thank you for your interest in contributing to Gen Snippets!
+Thank you for your interest in contributing to GenSnippets!
 We welcome contributions from the community.

 ## How to Contribute